Siri2023/creating-a-pipeline-using-scikit-learn-pandas-Seaborn-Yellowbrick/README.md

 ![image](https://user-images.githubusercontent.com/123089800/233321982-efd9278f-1957-4124-83f5-c4a921d5bf87.png)

-Visualize model performance: We use Yellowbrick's ConfusionMatrix class to create a confusion matrix plot that visualizes how well the model performs on the testing data.
-We also use Yellowbrick's LearningCurve class to create a learning curve plot that visualizes the model's performance on the training data as we vary the size of the training set.
+Visualize model performance: Yellowbrick's ConfusionMatrix class is used to create a confusion matrix plot that visualizes how well the model performs on the testing data. also Yellowbrick's LearningCurve class was used to create a learning curve plot that visualizes the model's performance on the training data as we vary the size of the training set.

 ![image](https://user-images.githubusercontent.com/123089800/233322143-2a84d3b2-9e02-4ce1-bcb9-a1838de11af2.png)